felipeangelimvieira/felipeangelimvieira.github.io/src/assets/blog/hello-word/index.md

 If I had to describe a Mondrian painting, I wouldn't remember its pixels.
 Instead, I would suggest the position of the lines and the color of the rectangles.
 Describing it pixel by pixel would be such a unnecessary task - we can simply take the most important features and save memory space in our brains.

 In feature learning, we train machine learning models to extract meaningful features from data.
-Given the complexity of an image, this is not an easy task.
+Given the complexity of natural images, this is not an easy task.
 Guaranteeing that the model won't focus on details such as hair and freckles in a face depends heavily on the function we are optimizing.
 In autoencoders, for example, we minimize a pixelwise distance between the real and generated images.
-The model, therefore, captures minor details and doesn't prioritize the main content in an image.
+The model, therefore, captures minor details and doesn't prioritize the main content in images.

-Generative Adversarial Networks (GANs) have the potential to learn semantic features, as shown in [Adversarial Feature Learning](https://arxiv.org/pdf/1605.09782.pdf) paper in 2017.
-They offer the advantage of making no assumption about the structure or type of data to which they are applied.
-The authors added an encoder to the vanilla GAN, forcing the discriminator to distinguish generator and encoder image-features pairs.
+Generative Adversarial Networks (GANs), on the other hand, have the potential to learn semantic features, as shown in [Adversarial Feature Learning](https://arxiv.org/pdf/1605.09782.pdf) paper in 2017.
+In this paper, the authors added an encoder to the vanilla GAN, forcing the discriminator to distinguish generator and encoder image-features pairs.
+GANs offer the advantage of making no assumption about the structure or type of data to which they are applied, leading to a more sophiscated feature extraction.

 ## The model